sylikc/jpegview/current/readme.txt

 Bugs fixed:
 - Read ahead no longer turned off when failed to read one image
-- Fixed loading error of JPEGs with EXIF data but IDF1 missing New features:
+- Fixed loading error of JPEGs with EXIF data but IDF1 missing
+- Blending issues with nVidia cards fixed (hopefully now all of them)
+- Registration of file endings in Windows 8 improved New features:
 - New supported file format: TGA (8, 15, 16, 24, 32 bits) - only for reading
 - New INI file setting: